 We screened 3,720 abstracts and reviewed 290 full-text articles for inclusion across Key Questions (Appendix B).
-Overall, we included 90 trials114-203 (125 publications total204-238) with over 49,000 mother-infant pairs being represented.
-All studies reported the included samples as "women" or "mothers" therefore, our results similarly adopt this language.
-Two independent studies were reported within one publication: the Best Infant Nutrition for Good Outcomes (BINGO) study is referred to as Bonuck, 2014a123 and the Provider Approaches to Improved Rates of Infant Nutrition & Growth Study (PAIRINGS) is referred to as Bonuck, 2014b.124 All but one of the included studies addressed KQ 2; 19 of these studies addressed KQ 1 and 28 addressed KQ 3.
+Overall, we included 90 trials122-211 (125 publications total212-246) with over 49,000 mother-infant pairs being represented.
+All studies reported the included samples as either "women" or "mothers"; therefore, our results are reported similarly.
+Two independent studies were reported within one publication: the Best Infant Nutrition for Good Outcomes (BINGO) study is referred to as Bonuck, 2014a131 and the Provider Approaches to Improved Rates of Infant Nutrition & Growth Study (PAIRINGS) is referred to as Bonuck, 2014b.132 All but one of the included studies addressed KQ 2; 19 of these studies addressed KQ 1 and 28 addressed KQ 3.
 Forty-three trials were carried forward from the previous review and 47 trials were newly identified in this update.

 The lists of included and excluded studies (with reasons for exclusion) are available in Appendix C and Appendix D, respectively.
-Of the articles reviewed at full text, the most common reasons for exclusions were for outcomes (k=37), being conducted in a country not included on the "very high" list on the 2019 Human Development Index (k=30), study design (k=24), study design (k=24), quality (k=23), or because the intervention was out of scope (k=20).
+Of the articles reviewed at full text, the most common reasons for exclusions were for outcomes (k=37), being conducted in a country not included on the "very high" list on the 2019 Human Development Index (k=30), study design (k=24), quality (k=23), or because the intervention was out of scope (k=20).
 Nine of the trials excluded due to intervention type were included in the prior review; however, due to the change in scope, studies of system-level policies and programs were excluded.
 Of the trials excluded for quality, most were found to have a high risk of bias due to missing outcome data and limited reporting around randomization procedures.